filerjs/filer/README.md

 #### fs.read(fd, buffer, offset, length, position, callback)<a name="read"></a>

-Read bytes from the file specified by `fd` into `buffer`.
+Read bytes from the file specified by `fd` into `buffer`. 'buffer' must be given an ArrayBufferView as an argument.
 Asynchronous [read(2), pread(2)](http://pubs.opengroup.org/onlinepubs/009695399/functions/read.html).
 The `offset` and `length` arguments describe the part of the buffer to be used.
 The `position` refers to the offset from the beginning of the file where this data should be read.
 If `position` is `null`, the data will be written at the current position.
 The callback gets `(error, nbytes)`, where `nbytes` is the number of bytes read.

 NOTE: Filer currently reads into the buffer in a single operation.
 However, future versions may do it in chunks.